Galashiels Academy

 Galashiels Academy is the high school in Galashiels, Scotland, that serves the surrounding area including Stow.
 Refounded in 1938, the school's history goes back as far as 1696.
-The current building was built in 1964.
+The old building was built in 1964.
+The new building, The Galashiels Community campus, was completed in 2025 and opened to pupils and public in January 2026, while the old building has finished the demolish process on Thrusday 13 August 2026.